Overview of Careers Support

 This covers issues relevant to all students, including university; employment; gap years and the expanding range of higher level apprenticeships which can lead to degree level qualifications.

-There are separate programmes of support for students applying to Oxford or Cambridge (see Supporting our High Fliers) and also medicine, veterinary medicine and other competitive degrees including primary teaching, nursing and midwifery.
+There are separate programmes of support for students applying to Oxford or Cambridge (see Supporting our High Fliers) and also medicine, dentistry, veterinary medicine and other competitive degrees including primary teaching, nursing, midwifery and other paramedical careers.

 These programmes are run by dedicated careers tutors who have developed a wealth of expertise in their areas of interest.